 Drafting Note: Some of the exclusions set forth in this provision may be unnecessary or in conflict with existing state legislation and should be deleted.

-E. This regulation shall not impair or limit the use of waivers to exclude, limit or reduce coverage or benefits for specifically named or described preexisting diseases, physical condition or extra hazardous activity.
+E. Notwithstanding Subsection D of this section, this regulation shall not impair or limit the use of waivers to exclude, limit or reduce coverage or benefits for specifically named or described preexisting diseases, physical condition or extra hazardous activity.
 Where waivers are required as a condition of issuance, renewal or reinstatement, signed acceptance by the insured is required unless on initial issuance the full text of the waiver is contained either on the first page or specification page.

-F. Policy provisions precluded in this section shall not be construed as a limitation on the authority of the commissioner to disapprove other policy provisions in accordance with [cite Section 4B of the Supplementary and Short-Term Health Insurance Minimum Standards Act] that in the opinion of the commissioner are unjust, unfair or unfairly discriminatory to the policyholder, beneficiary or a person insured under the policy.
+F. The enumeration in this section of specific precluded policy provisions shall not be construed as a limitation on the authority of the commissioner to disapprove other policy provisions in accordance with [cite Section 4B of the Supplementary and Short-Term Health Insurance Minimum Standards Act] that in the opinion of the commissioner are unjust, unfair or unfairly discriminatory to the policyholder, beneficiary or a person insured under the policy.

-G. A policy providing a type of supplementary health insurance that is not defined as a "plan" under the Coordination of Benefits Model Regulation (#120) shall not include a coordination of benefits provision or any other provision that allows it to reduce its benefits based on the existence of other coverage its insured may have.
+G. A policy providing a type of supplementary health insurance that is not defined as a “plan” under the Coordination of Benefits Model Regulation (#120) shall not include a coordination of benefits provision or any other provision that allows it to reduce its benefits based on the existence of other coverage its insured may have.